 Deep South Growlers and The Other Place Sports Bar and Grill are both low-key places where you can enjoy a drink among good company.
 Many Lenox Village residents are regulars at Umami’s bar.

-The Things To Do
+What Are The Top Things To Do In Lenox Village?

 Young families, young professionals, retirees, and anyone in between can find plenty to do within the boundaries of Lenox Village.
 From enjoying nature with the grandkids to enjoying a martini on a first date, this unique neighborhood offers endless activities.